srackham/hindsite/doc/content/design-spec.md

 ## File and directory names
 Content file and directory names should only contain lower case alpha numeric and hyphen characters.
-This is is mandatory. and ensures sane readable URLs without ugly encodings for illegal URL characters.
+This is is mandatory, it:

+* Ensures consistent, readable URLs without ugly encodings for illegal URL characters.
+* Allows file names to map to reasonable document titles.

-If necessary use the `-slugify` option will nomalize all content paths.
+If necessary use the build command `-slugify` option to nomalize all content paths.

 ## Template variables